 - salt and pepper, to taste

-- Bring oil to medium heat in a 10-inch cast iron skillet.
-Add pepper and onion and cook under very tender, about 5-7 minutes.
-Add garlic and spices, cook for 1 minute.
-Add chopped tomatoes with juices.
-Let simmer for about 10 minutes until thickened.
+- Bring oil to medium heat in a 10-12 inch lidded saute pan or cast iron skillet.
+Add pepper and onion and season with salt and pepper.
+Cook until onions are translucent and tender, about 5-7 minutes.
+Add garlic and cook for 1 minute.
+Add tomatoes with juices, cumin, sweet paprika, and sriracha.
+Use the tip of a spatula to break the tomatoes into small chunks.
+You can also chop prior to adding to the skillet.
+Let simmer for about 10-15 minutes until slightly reduced and thickened.
+Season with salt and pepper, to taste.

 - Create small wells for the eggs using the back of a spoon.
 Gently crack the eggs into the wells, keeping the yolks intact.